ejlopez44/ReadMeGenerator/README.md

 ## Description

+github.com/ejlopez44/ReadMeGenerator

-It is designed to magically format a readme for a project
+It is designed to magically format a readme.md file for a project.

 ## Table of Contents